Serrin-type Overdetermination in Scaling Limits: Sharp Existence and Asymptotic Behavior of Quasi-linear Schr\"odinger Energy Ground States: Introduction

 Alternatively, in \cite{CJ, LWW1}, by a change of unknown, Eq.\eqref{eq1.2} is transformed into a semi-linear one, see Subsection \ref{equivalent-problems} for more details.
 One then speaks of the dual problem.
 For this semi-linear equation standard variational methods can be applied to yield a solution.
-Also in \cite{LWW2} the authors have developed an approach which works for more general quasi-linear equations and which one reduces the search of solutions to Eq.\eqref{eq1.2} to the problem of showing that $I_{\lambda}$ has a global minimizer on a Nehari manifold.
+Also in \cite{LWW2} the authors have developed an approach which works for more general quasi-linear equations and reduces the search of solutions to Eq.\eqref{eq1.2} to the problem of showing that $I_{\lambda}$ has a global minimizer on a Nehari manifold.
 Since this pioneering work, the study of Eq.\eqref{eq1.2} has been the subject of an abundant literature that addresses questions of multiplicity, concentration and critical exponent.
-In particular, starting from \cite{LLW2013}, in a series of papers \cite{LW2014,LLW1,LLW2013-2,LLW2} Liu, Liu and Wang have developed a perturbation method for studying existence and multiplicity of solutions for a general class of quasi-linear elliptic equations including the above discussed model equations.
-Finally, we mention the recent work \cite{Genoud-Nodari-2024} where it is proved that the action ground states to Eq.\eqref{eq1.2} are unique, non-degenerate, and lie on a $C^1$ branch.
+In particular, starting from \cite{LLW2013}, in a series of papers \cite{LW2014,LLW1,LLW2013-2,LLW2} Liu, Liu and Wang have developed a perturbation method for studying the existence and multiplicity of solutions for a general class of quasi-linear elliptic equations including the above discussed model equations.
+Finally, we mention the recent work \cite{Genoud-Nodari-2024} where it is proved, that for each $\lambda >0$, there exists a unique positive solution to Eq.\eqref{eq1.2}.
+In addition, it is non-degenerate, and lie on a $C^1$ branch.